 PM> dotnet ef database update

-If you now check the Client table on the database you will see the address field added to it.
+The Client table on the database will get the address field added to it.

-Now check the Client table once again and you will see the Address column is removed from it.
+The Client table will have the Address column removed from it.

 PM> dotnet ef migrations remove